basepodapps/yii2-feathericons/README.md

 Feather Icons Asset Bundle for Yii2
 ===================================
-An asset bundle of Feather Icons, a beautiful opensource icon set, made for use with Yii2.
+An asset bundle of [Feather Icons](https://feathericons.com), a beautiful open source icon set, made for use with Yii2.

 Installation
 ------------